VISEGRAD BLOG: Orban prepares to surf the populist wave again

 He warns that this new kind of Eastern European populism is being weaponised by the Kremlin.
 “This winter the Russians will try everything and they will activate all the weapons they have,” he says, though he admits there is not yet a widespread sense that Europeans are tiring of the cost of sanctions.

-This cost of living crisis may not necessarily benefit the existing radical right governments in Hungary and Poland, precisely because they are the ones that are struggling to cope with it.
-Radical rightwing governments such as Hungary were among the worst performers in the COVID-19 pandemic, and they may also be found wanting by the current cost of living crisis.
+This cost of living crisis may not necessarily benefit the existing radical right-wing governments in Hungary and Poland, precisely because they are the ones that are struggling to cope with it.
+Radical right-wing governments such as Hungary's were among the worst performers in the COVID-19 pandemic, and they may also be found wanting by the current cost of living crisis.

 Orban is now in a very weak position to protect Hungarians’ living standards because his pre-election spending spree had already blown out the budget deficit, making the forint one of the worst performers in Europe this year.
-Kaczynski’s Poland, which faces a tight election next year, and a future Borissov government in Bulgaria and Meloni’s in Italy, may also struggle, given their countries’ economic problems.
+Kaczynski’s Poland, which faces a tight election next year, and a future Borissov government in Bulgaria and Meloni’s in Italy, may also struggle, given their countries’ long-standing economic problems.

 Populists out of power may fare better.
 Within Central Europe, however, it is more difficult to link the cost of living crisis to the impact of sanctions without being branded pro-Putin, something that is not usually a vote winner.

 In Czechia, Babis’ party campaigned before the municipal elections this weekend with the message “it was better with ANO”.
-The billionaire has attacked the centre-right government for doing too little too late to mitigate the cost of living crisis, while barely hinting that it was being too generous with Ukrainian refugees.
+The billionaire has attacked the centre-right government for doing too little, too late to mitigate the cost of living crisis, while barely hinting that it was being too generous with Ukrainian refugees.

 Babis is yet to come out strongly against sanctions and has been careful to keep his distance from the fringe groups, many of them pro-Putin, that organised the Prague demonstration.

-In the municipal elections, ANO is expected to have performed strongly, according to early results.
+In the municipal elections, ANO performed strongly, according to early results.
 However, general elections are still three years away and it is hard to see Babis making a breakthrough before then.
 He himself has indicated that he may not stand for president in January’s election, likely fearing that he would lose the run-off and tarnish his image as a winner.

 Fico leads the insurgency

-In Slovakia, former premier Robert Fico, a onetime leftwing populist whose views are now virtually indistinguishable from the radical right, has had no qualms about associating himself with fringe anti-vaccine and pro-Putin groups – in fact he has been their ringleader.
-Since he was put under investigation for allegedly organising a criminal group, he has even indicated that he could work with the country’s far-right Republic party, which looks like taking over from the neo-Nazi LSNS.
+In Slovakia, former premier Robert Fico, a onetime left-wing populist whose views are now virtually indistinguishable from the radical right, has had no qualms about associating himself with fringe anti-vaccine and pro-Putin groups – in fact he has been their ringleader.
+Since he was put under investigation for allegedly organising a criminal group, he has even indicated that he could work with the country’s far-right Republic Party, which looks like taking over from the neo-Nazi LSNS.

 “Fico has crossed the Rubicon.
 He is trying at all costs to stop the investigations,” says Nic.
 “Every month he is becoming more and more radical.”